blues-man/che-sidecar-maven/README.md

-# che-sidecar-java
+# che-sidecar-maven
-Eclipse Che Sidecar container for java tooling
+Eclipse Che Sidecar container for java tooling and maven, extends [che-sidecar-java](https://github.com/che-dockerfiles/che-sidecar-java)

 This sidecar image is used to run Che Plug-ins in dedicated containers